shcallaway/dev/README.md

 # dev

-All my favorite productivity tools!
+This repository contains a list of my favorite productivity tools and their corresponding configurations.

 ## Free